tomkys144/website/content/english/_index.md

 date = "2024-03-25"
 +++

-Hi, my name is Tomas, in scout world known as Kyslík.
-Currently I am a student of Medical electronics and bioinformatics at [Faculty of Electrical Engineering,Czech Technical University](https://fel.cvut.cz).
+Hi, my name is Tomas, also known by my nickname Kyslík.
+Currently I am a studeodent of Medical electronics and bioinformatics at [Faculty of Electrical Engineering, Czech Technical University](https://fel.cvut.cz).

 I enjoy hardware development and embedded programming.
 Currently one of my big passions is smart-home, mainly using open-source hardware and software.
 Sometimes I talk about this passion in my hackerspace [Pátek](https://patekvpatek.cz)